800-450-6118

 • Watch that your hands are not too close or too outstretched from your body while keyboarding.

-An important aspect to a healthy workstation is good ergonomics .
-Many people are already aware of the need for a good, comfortable carpal tunnel keyboard or carpal tunnel mouse if they’re typing all day long.
+An important aspect to a healthy workstation is good ergonomics.
+Many people are already aware of the need for a good, comfortable carpal tunnel keyboard or carpal tunnel mouse - especially if they’re typing all day long.
 These two instruments are usually sold together or attached.
-But did you know there are many kinds?
+You probably already know there are many kinds of each.
 Read below to find out more.

 Crucially, most of these ergonomic products essentially do the same thing; they create a way to minimize hand and finger movements.
 Most doctors will recommend them because they help - a lot!